ribosomeprofiling/ribor/README.md

 ### Note for Bioconductor Installation

-For now, RiboR is **NOT** a bioconductor package.
+As it currently stands, this package lives on the `devel` branch, and it is not on the current release (Bioconductor 3.10).
 Please use the alternative installation instructions given above.

-RiboR has been submitted to Bioconductor for evaluation.
-We hope that RiboR will be available via Bioconductor on the next release cycle.
+RiboR will be available via Bioconductor on the next release cycle (Bioconductor 3.11) which is scheduled for the end of April.

 Once it is available, the download instructions will be as follows.

 ### Install Latest Version from Bioconductor (Not Yet Available)